trust-mfn-berlin/animals-as-objects/vault/story.cycladophora-davisiana.md

 [^1]: “_Cycladophora davisiana_ Ehrenberg, 1862”. _Radiolaria.org_, no date, https://www.radiolaria.org/species.htm?division=13&sp_id=1 (03.01.2022).

-[^2]: Matul, Alexander.
+[^2]: Alexander Matul.
 “The Recent and Quaternary Distribution of the Radiolarian Species _Cycladophora davisiana_: A Biostratigraphic and Paleoceanographic Tool”. _Oceanology_ 51 (2011): 335-346. https://doi.org/10.1134/S0001437011020111.

 [^3]: The German translation uses the masculine term here, because it refers to two men.
 However, there were some renowned women naturalists in the 19th century as well.
-For more about women naturalists in Europe, see Mohr, Barbara.
-“Women popularizers and their audience from the 18th to the 21st century in central Europe”. _History of Science Conference_.
+For more about women naturalists in Europe, see Barbara Mohr.
+“Women Popularizers and their Audience from the 18th to the 21st Century in Central Europe”. _History of Science Conference_.
 Prague, 2015. https://doi.org/10.13140/RG.2.1.1843.6087.
-For an overview of women naturalists and their roles at German museums 1830-1950, see Mohr, Barbara.
-“Clara Ehrenberg, Werk und Bedeutung”. _Ehrenberg-Tag Conference_.
+For an overview of women naturalists and their roles at German museums 1830-1950, see Barbara Mohr.
+“Clara Ehrenberg: Werk und Bedeutung”. _Ehrenberg-Tag Conference_.
 Berlin, 2015. https://doi.org/10.13140/RG.2.1.1319.3208.

 :::DE:::